ChorckPtyLtd/aws-lambda-unzip-py/README.md

 You might know the limitations of AWS Lambda.
 The limitation of maximum execution duration per request could cause problems when unzipping large files, also consider the memory usage.

 * Improve performance (if possible) for large files
-* Extract files where the zip file was uploaded